codehornets/supacall/SECURITY.md

 ## Scope

-This security policy applies to all repositories and services under the Supacall organization.
+This security policy applies to all repositories and services under the Nico organization.